GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### DNS

-DNS often goes hand in hand with networking, especially on GCP where Cloud DNS zones and policies are associated at VPC level.
-This setup implements two DNS flows:
+DNS goes hand in hand with networking, especially on GCP where Cloud DNS zones and policies are associated at the VPC level.
+This setup implements both DNS flows:

-- on-premises to cloud, using private DNS zones pointing cloud-managed domains, and an [inbound policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) used as the forwarding target
+- on-prem to cloud via private zones for cloud-managed domains, and an [inbound policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) used as forwarding target or via delegation (requires some extra configuration) from on-prem DNS resolvers
-- cloud to on-premises, leveraging Cloud DNS forwarding zones, pointing to the on-premise managed domains
+- cloud to on-prem via forwarding zones for the on-prem managed domains

-The DNS configuration is centralized by leveraging peering zones, so that
+DNS configuration is further centralized by leveraging peering zones, so that

-- the landing project hosts the Cloud DNS configurations for the on-premise forwarding and Google API domains.
-Both the trusted and the untrusted VPCs are given visibility to these zones and the spokes consume them through their DNS peering zones
+- the hub/landing Cloud DNS hosts configurations for on-prem forwarding, Google API domains, and the top-level private zone/s (e.g. gcp.example.com)
-- Cloud DNS peering zones in the spokes host the environment-specific domains configurations, with the trusted and the untrusted VPCs acting as the consumers (leveraging the DNS peering zones configured in the landing project)
+- the spokes Cloud DNS host configurations for the environment-specific domains (e.g. prod.gcp.example.com), which are bound to the hub/landing leveraging [cross-project binding](https://cloud.google.com/dns/docs/zones/zones-overview#cross-project_binding); a peering zone for the `.` (root) zone is then created on each spoke, delegating all DNS resolution to hub/landing.

 To complete the configuration, the 35.199.192.0/19 range should be routed to the VPN tunnels from on-premises, and the following names should be configured for DNS forwarding to cloud: